 3.1 Modelling length-at-age

 Shrimp size-at-age varied across time and space (Fig. 1).
 Across years, the largest shrimp age 2 and older tended to be observed in cohorts that recruited prior to 2000.
 This trend over time was not as apparent for age 1 shrimp.
 Growth slowed during the winter months, as evidenced by the slight stairstep pattern.
 Across space, there is a clear pattern of smaller shrimp at age in more northerly areas, particularly areas 30 and 32, which cover most of the Washington state coastline (Fig. S1).
-Across years and regions, average size-at-recruitment varied by approximately 2-3 mm
+Across years and regions, average size-at-recruitment varied by approximately 2-3 mm.

 The model generally fit the data well, and convergence diagnostics indicated that the model successfully converged and produced an adequate effective sample size for all key parameters; MCMC mixing was worst for the average size-at-recruitment (µL1) as evidenced by its higher R and lower effective sample size (Fig. S3, Table 2).
 The model does not estimate slowing down of growth at older ages, as indicated by the estimate of α1 close to 1, although the model does tend to estimate decreasing process errors as age increases (Figs. S3, S4).
 Various approaches were attempted to make process errors centered around zero for all ages (e.g., informative priors on α1), but this slowed mixing, and the model consistently estimated α1 close to 1.
 The two largest variance estimates described variability in size-at-recruitment across time, σL1, and across space, σr (Table 2).
 The smallest variance estimate was for process error (σp), which is the monthly variation in the growth increment and is shared across all areas.
 The observation variance (σo), which includes both sampling error and true differences in size-at-age across state areas unexplained by size-at-recruitment, was larger than the process variance.